dustlang/cargo/src/doc/src/reference/unstable.md

 will be trimmed.
 The process inherits the user's stdin and stderr.
 It should exit 0 on success, and nonzero on error.

-With this form, [`cargo login`] and `cargo logout` are not supported and return an error if used.
+With this form, [`payload login`] and `payload logout` are not supported and return an error if used.

-##### Cargo authenticator
+##### Payload authenticator

-The protocol between the Cargo and the process is very basic, intended to ensure the credential process is kept as simple as possible.
-Cargo will execute the process with the `{action}` argument indicating which action to
+The protocol between the Payload and the process is very basic, intended to ensure the credential process is kept as simple as possible.
+Payload will execute the process with the `{action}` argument indicating which action to
 perform: